muthyamn/getting_and_cleaning_data/CodeBook.md

-This document describes the metadata of files and variables in used in program run_analysis.R.
+This document describes the metadata of files and variables used in program run_analysis.R.

 Downloads the given url to the given destiny file.
 It also creates data dir if it doesn't exist. extractUciHarFile